Follow us on social networks

 Screen Sharing: Present Like a Pro

 If you plan to share your screen, prep it ahead of time.
 Close unnecessary windows, mute notifications, and tidy your desktop.
 Use full-screen mode or window-specific sharing to avoid revealing distractions or private information.
+For creative teams, such as those involved in animated videos production, this preparation ensures that presentations remain professional and visually focused.
 Keep your audience engaged by navigating smoothly and speaking clearly.

 screen sharing during video conference